SolemmaLLC/ClimateStudioDocs/docs/radianceRender.rst

 The **Image Display** section contains settings responsible for converting the HDR image into the LDR representation that appears on the screen:

-- **Scheme** determines the type of mapping.
+- **Channel** determines the type data displayed.
 Options include RGB and Greyscale, which mimic the response of a traditional photographic film, or Falsecolor, which maps luminance values onto a color scale.
+Also available are two auxiliary images (Albedo and Normal), which are used by the AI denoiser.

 .. _Settings: pathTracingSettings.html